graememcc/funkierJS/docs/markdown/byCategory.md

 Partially applies the binary function f with the given argument x, with x being supplied as the second argument to f.
 The given function f will be curried if necessary.
 Throws if f is not a binary function.

+Note that object-curried functions should first be given a context before passing them into this function: internally `this` is bound to null within `sectionRight`, so it cannot supply a useful execution context to the supplied function.

 #### Examples ####
     var fn = funkierJS.sectionRight(funkierJS.subtract, 3);